FAQs About Car Accidents

 Even if the car accident was minor and did not cause much damage, you will want to file an accident report with your insurer to begin the process of reimbursement for related medical expenses and vehicle repair.

-J. Gonzalez Law Firm is your dedicated personal injury lawyers for car wrecks in the Rio Grande Valley.
+J. Gonzalez Injury Attorneys is your dedicated personal injury lawyers for car wrecks in the Rio Grande Valley.

 If you or a loved one has been injured in a car wreck because of somebody else’s negligence, then contact us today to speak with a dedicated team of lawyers that will get you the compensation you deserve.

 Our offices in McAllen, Rio Grande City, and Brownsville means that help is never too far.
-Get the support you need and the expertise you deserve with J. Gonzalez Law Firm.
+Get the support you need and the expertise you deserve with J. Gonzalez Injury Attorneys.